incu6us/goimports-reviser/README.md

 !['logo'](./images/reviser-muscot_200.png)

-Tool for Golang to sort goimports by 3-4 groups: std, general, local(which is optional) and project dependencies.
+Tool for Golang to sort goimports by 3-4 groups(with own [linter]('./linter/README.md')): std, general, local(which is optional) and project dependencies.
 Also, formatting for your code will be prepared(so, you don't need to use `gofmt` or `goimports` separately).
 Use additional options `-rm-unused` to remove unused imports and `-set-alias` to rewrite import aliases for versioned packages or for packages with additional prefix/suffix(example: `opentracing "github.com/opentracing/opentracing-go"`).
 `-local` - will create group for local imports.
 Values should be comma-separated.